Medically reviewed by Drugs.com. Last updated on Jun 24, 2020.

 Paget disease: Treatment of patients with moderate to severe Paget disease of bone.

-Hypersensitivity to pamidronate, other bisphosphonates, or any component of the formulation
+Clinically significant hypersensitivity to pamidronate, other bisphosphonates, or any component of the formulation

 Note: Single doses should not exceed 90 mg.